French railway reform passed by Assembly as other strikes erupt

 The Senate will begin to examine the bill on July 9, with its passage expected before parliament’s August break.

-Despite the government’s tough stance, and dwindling momentum for the railway strike, discontent over proposed reforms is on the rise, with unions mobilising for new labour action on Tuesday just days before peak travel season, including strikes by air traffic controllers and ferry workers.
+Despite the government’s tough stance, and dwindling momentum for the railway strike, discontent over proposed reforms is on the rise, with unions mobilizing for new labor action on Tuesday just days before peak travel season, including strikes by air traffic controllers and ferry workers.

 The air traffic controllers’ strike, due to last through Sunday, will affect about a quarter of flights, mostly at southern airports and from Paris to southern hubs and North Africa.

-The UNSA-ICNA union, the third-largest air traffic controller union which called the strike, says government funds earmarked to modernise the sector over the next four years are insufficient.
+The UNSA-ICNA union, the third-largest air traffic controller union which called the strike, says government funds earmarked to modernize the sector over the next four years are insufficient.

 The ferry strike is the third this year at the loss-making SNCM which connects France to Corsica and North Africa.
 Workers oppose plans to lay off 500 out of the 2,600-strong workforce and the company’s refusal to buy new ships.